 "Luke, Rachel's not the only woman in the world for you.
-You'll meet someone someday, probably at a Timberland store.
-You'll ask her out, you'll pick her up take her on a patented 'Luke Danes night of romance.'
-Juice bar, then the batting cages, and then you'll ask her back to your apartment."
+You'll meet someone, someday, probably at the Timberland store.
+You'll ask her out, you'll pick her up, take her on a patented 'Luke Danes night of romance,' juice bar, then the batting cages, and then you'll ask her back to your apartment."

 "Any amount of money if you stop now."

-But Lorelai contiues on.
+But Lorelai continues.
 "You'll bring her back to your place, lead her upstairs to the apartment door.
-You pause, gace into her eyes.
+You pause, gaze into her eyes.
 The stage is set.
 Fate is waiting."
-Luke glares at Lorelai.
-"You open the door, and she sees your teeny, tiny apartment, one room and no closet space, and Jess' feet sticking up in the air cause you never did get rid of the body-"
+Luke glares at her, wishing she'd stop.
+"You open the door, and she sees your teeny, tiny apartment, one room and no closet space, and Jess's feet sticking up in the air cause you never did get rid of the body-"

 "What's wrong with a single bed?"

 "Never, ever date a guy who owns a single bed.
 It means he's not open to a commitment.
 It says, there's no room in this life for anybody else."

 "No. It says, there's no room in this bed for anybody else but me."